Fresh bright tones, a natural look and an appearance that communicates luxury – what’s not to like about marble bathroom ideas?

 6. Add marble glamour to a country bathroom

 What a contrast in styles!
 On the one hand, this bathroom perfectly embodies country chic, with its gorgeous roll-top bath and wall panelling.
 On the other hand, the shower's marble surround and rainwater head wouldn't look out of place in a boutique hotel.

 The use of a shower curtain, rather than a sleek screen, marks the boundary between the relaxed and formal looks.
-If the real deal is out of your budget, opt for a marble-effect panel.
+If the real marble bathroom ideas are out of your budget, opt for a marble-effect panel.
 They look just as sleek.

 Get the look